 Summary

-This contribution aims to begin to identify radiocommunication needs for future lunar surface and vicinity activities beyond space research, including capabilities to sustain a long-term human presence in this environment, in response to invites the ITU Radiocommunication Sector 1 of Resolution 680 (WRC-23).
+This contribution initiates studies in response to invites the ITU Radiocommunication Sector 1 and 2 of Resolution 680 (WRC-23).
+Radiocommunication needs for future lunar surface and vicinity activities beyond space research, including capabilities to sustain a long-term human presence in this environment are identified.
+Further study on whether future radiocommunications in the vicinity of the Moon can be accommodated within existing space radiocommunication services, and whether the regulatory provisions described in the Radio Regulations are sufficient, will be addressed in subsequent contributions.